mm80843/T3.5/docs/Benef/PBN__Benef_62.md

 # __Data sharing and integration__

-## Name of the Benefit

-Openness and interoperability of ontologies enable data sharing and integration, following the FAIR Guiding Principles, resulting in improved data/information/knowledge interoperability.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors investing in the adoption of OBO Foundry principles can benefit from improved data sharing and integration, leading to more comprehensive and valuable analyses and insights, potentially resulting in valuable discoveries or products.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_62.md)